splynx/docs/files/en/networking/authentication_users/ubiquiti_pppoe_edge/ubiquiti_pppoe_edge.md

 Ubiquiti: PPPoE on Edge Routers
 ==========

-UBNT EdgeRouters can act as a PPPoE server with authentication of CPEs, providing statistics, blocking end users, and setting up speed limits and FUP rules.
+UBNT EdgeRouters can act as PPPoE servers with authentication of CPEs, providing statistics, blocking end users, setting up speed limits and applying FUP rules.

-Let’s divide it into parts:
+Let’s divide the configuration into steps:

-1. Configure EdgeRouter PPPoE server with Radius
+1. Configure the EdgeRouter's PPPoE server with Radius
-2. Configure EdgeRouter PPPoE server for incoming radius packets
+2. Configure the EdgeRouter's PPPoE server for incoming radius packets
-3. Add EdgeRouter to Splynx
+3. Add the EdgeRouter to Splynx
-4. Connect PPPoE customer and check that everything is working fine
+4. Connect PPPoE customers and check that everything is working fine
-5. Install other usefull tools to Edgerouter
+5. Install other usefull tools to your Edgerouter

 ### 1. Configure EdgeRouter PPPoE Server with Radius support

-The first step is to upgrade the system to at least 1.5 version and higher, because support of Radius attributes was added to EdgeOS in this version.
-The version we describe here is EdgeOS v1.8.5.
+The first step is to upgrade the system to at least version 1.5 or higher, because the support of Radius attributes was only added to EdgeOS starting from this version.
+The version we will be operating with here is EdgeOS v1.8.5.
-Upgrade can be achieved in CLI with commands:
+The upgrade can be performed in CLI with the following commands:
 ```
 add system image http://dl.ubnt.com/...
 add system image new-version-1085.tar
 ```

-As a second step we need to define the IP address for communication between Radius and EdgeRouter.
+The second step is to define the IP address for communication between the Radius server and the EdgeRouter.
-In my case it’s 10.0.1.166, set it up as the main IP of EdgeRouter with a command (in configure mode):
+In this case the ip address is: 10.0.1.166, configure it as the main IP of the EdgeRouter with the following command (in configure mode):
 ```
 set system ip override-hostname-ip 10.0.1.166
 ```
-In case that your router version don't accept that command, you could set it by the interface web.
+In the case that your router version does not accept this command, you can refer to setting it up via the web interface.

 ![override hostname/ip](override_hostname_ip.png)

-Then I setup the PPPoE server with mandatory settings:
+Then we will setup the PPPoE server with follwing mandatory settings:
 ```
 edit service pppoe-server
 set authentication mode radius